farambis/StatCompare-Whiz/markdown/independent_parametric.md

 The mean difference of two populations of interest $\mu_a - \mu_b$ is standardised by the root mean square of the population variances $\sigma^2_a$ and $\sigma^2_b$.
 Thus, this population effect does not assume homoscedasticity.
 In return, the population mean difference is standardised by the population standard deviation of a hypothetical population with a standard deviation between $\sigma_a$ and $\sigma_b$.
 Bonett (2008) states the noncentral *t* CI method for Cohen's $d$ is only exact under the assumptions of normality and homoscedasticity.
 However, the author notes that it is difficult to assess homoscedasticity and the extent to which population variances differ, especially when samples are of small to moderate size.
 Therefore he advocated using the above population effect size.
 Nonetheless, Bonett (2008) also acknowledges that the population effect loses its meaningfulness under stronger levels of heteroscedasticity.

-Cohen (1988) also recommends this standardiser when population variances differ (as long as sample sizes are identical).
-However, Cohen points out, that this population effect can no longer be converted into many of the highly intuitive and practical effect sizes such the common language ES, $OVL$ or any of Cohen's $U$ statistics.
+Cohen (1988) also recommends this standardiser when population variances differ.
+However, as Cohen (1988) too points out, this population effect can no longer be converted into many of the highly intuitive and practical effect sizes such $CLES$, $OVL$ or any of Cohen's $U$ statistics.

 $\delta'$ tells us how many $\sigma'$ units $\mu_b$ lies below or above $\mu_a$ .